 Apple Cake:

-- Add the granulated sugar and vegetable into a large bowl, and whisk together until fully incorporated.
+- Add 2 cups of granulated sugar and 1 cup vegetable oil into a large bowl.
+Whisk together until incorporated.

-- In a separate bowl, mix together the all-purpose flour, baking soda, salt, and ground cinnamon.
+- In a separate, medium-sized bowl, whisk together 2 cups all-purpose flour, 2 tsp ground cinnamon, 1 tsp baking soda, and 1/2 tsp salt.

-- Add half of this flour mixture and the walnuts into the wet ingredients, and mix together with a rubber spatula.
+- Add half of the dry ingredients and 1 cup of chopped walnuts into the wet ingredients.
+Mix together with a rubber spatula.

-- Fold in the remaining half of the flour mixture, and stir until just combined.
+- Mix in the remaining half of the dry ingredients and stir until just combined.

-- Fold in the cubed apples with a rubber spatula.
+- Fold in the cubed apples into the batter with a rubber spatula.

-- Place pans on a wire rack to cool.
+- Place the pans on a wire rack to cool fully.

 Cream Cheese Frosting:

-- Beat together the room temperature cream cheese and butter with a hand mixer or whisk attachment of a stand mixer.
+- Beat together 1/2 cup of room temperature cream cheese and 1/2 cup of butter with a hand mixer or whisk attachment of a stand mixer.

-- Add in the vanilla extract, and mix on a low speed.
+- Add in 1 tsp vanilla extract and mix on a low speed.

-- Add in the powdered sugar in two installments, and mixon a low speed until combined.
+- Mix in 2 cups powdered sugar on a low speed until combined.
+Cover and set aside.

-- Once the cake layers are fully cooled, stack and assemble them using the cream cheese frosting.
+- Once the cake layers are fully cooled, assemble this old-fashioned apple cake by frosting and stacking the cake layers with the cream cheese frosting.

 - Cover the outside of the cake with the remaining cream cheese frosting.